-- 1. Ten (-10) points will be subtracted from any project where more than ten percent (10%) but less than twenty percent (20%) of the total units are market-rate units.
-Twenty (-20) points will be subtracted from any project where more than twenty percent (20%) of the total units are market-rate units.
-These penalties will not apply where, as of the full application, the rents for all market rate units are at least five percent (5%) higher than the maximum allowed for a unit at 60% AMI and the market study indicates that such rents are feasible. - 2.
+- 1. Ten (-10) points will be subtracted from any project where more than twenty percent (20%) of the total units are market-rate units.
+This penalty will not apply where, as of the full application, the rents for all market rate units are at least five percent (5%) higher than the maximum allowed for a unit at 60% AMI and the market study indicates that such rents are feasible. - 2.
 New construction 9% credit projects may not exceed 100 units. - 3.
 New construction bond financed projects may not exceed 180 units.

-The Agency reserves the right to waive the penalties and limitations in this Section for proposals that reduce low-income and minority concentration.
+The Agency reserves the right to waive the penalties and limitations in this Section IV(E) for proposals that reduce low-income and minority concentration, and subsection IV(E)(3) for proposals that are within a transit station area as defined by the Charlotte Region Transit Station Area Joint Development Principles and Policy Guidelines.